kasirgalabs/ERIC/README.md

 c.addi      ^  0000111010100010
 c.addi16sp  ^  0000111010100010
 ```
 Xoring with 1 means flipping corresponding bit.
-So for example above, 4.
-5. 6.
-8. 10. and 14. bits (assume that most left bit is first) of `c.addi` instructions in the compiled program will flip.
+So for example above, 3.
+4. 5.
+7. 9. and 13. bits (assume that most left bit is 0.) of `c.addi` instructions in the compiled program will flip.

 #### [2.2.
 Instruction-Level Partial Instruction Specific Encryption](https://github.com/kasirgalabs/ERIC#22-instruction-level-partial-instruction-specific-encryption) ####